 Emma is a London-based writer and editor.
 As well as creating branded content at an agency in Kings Cross, she enjoys writing freelance lifestyle articles.
 Mad about music, Emma plays ukulele and is rather keen on Glastonbury festival.

 “First thing in the morning, I like to… stick on Spotify and ease myself into the day with some music.
 (God, I’m such a nerd)”

-Emma recently left her post at Travelzoo to embark on a freelance career, writing about her worldly escapades, lifestyle and craft beer for publications including Marie Claire.
+Emma left her post at Travelzoo to embark on a freelance career, writing about her worldly escapades, lifestyle and craft beer for publications including Marie Claire.
 She was quickly snapped up by the Guardian, where she now works as a journalist.

 “First thing in the morning I like to… hit snooze on my phone”